Youth Farm runs both school year and growing season programming, working with over 600 youth annually.

 Our youth development curriculum is based on a progressive programming model.
-Children as young as 9 participate, and may continue to be involved until they are 24 years old.
-As youth “age” with Youth Farm, the curriculum changes, and they find increasingly challenging and age-appropriate opportunities for growth and leadership.
+Children as young as nine participate and may continue to be involved until they are 24 years old.
+As youth “age” with Youth Farm, the curriculum changes and they find increasingly challenging and age-appropriate opportunities for growth and leadership.

-- Youth Farmers (9-11 year olds): In both summer and school year programming, Youth Farmers focus on interpersonal skills development while mastering gardening and cooking skills.
+- Youth Farmers (9-11 years old): In both summer and school year programming, Youth Farmers focus on interpersonal skills development while mastering gardening and cooking skills.
 Youth Farmers learn about how food choices impact their lives.

-- All Stars (12-13 year olds): All Stars incorporate intentional, specific program and neighborhood leadership roles while focusing on role modeling and cultural competency skills.
+- All Stars (12-13 years old): All Stars incorporate intentional, specific program and neighborhood leadership roles while focusing on role modeling and cultural competency skills.
 All Stars learn about food systems, taking responsibility to distribute the food in each neighborhood.

 - Those pursuing long term career in youth work;

-- Students in a higher education setting, earning credit through their FS Fellowship; and
+- Students in a higher education setting, earning credit through their Farm Steward position; and

 - Young adults exploring a specific area of Youth Farm’s work in farming, community organizing, fundraising, nonprofit management, etc.